8 Things You Should Know Before Leasing A New Car

 Aside from setting the sales price, dealers can also mark up the money factor.
 This may result in hundreds or thousands of extra dollars paid over the course of a lease.

 With a lease, you’ll also pay an acquisition fee and often a disposition fee.
-These are legit fees, but some dealers mark them up as well.
+These are legitimate charges, but some dealers inflate them too.
 In exchange for paying these fees, you benefit from certain inherent advantages of leasing—which we explain below.

 5. Someone Else Takes On The Risk Of Depreciation

-When an automaker sets the residual value of a particular model, they often overestimate the car’s actual lease-end value.
+When an automaker sets a residual value, it often overestimates the car’s actual lease-end value.

 By leasing, we avoided $10,000 in depreciation that would have otherwise been incurred if the vehicle were purchased instead.
 This amounts to over $400 per month saved!